nhinhdao/nhinhdao.github.io/_posts/2018-09-13-sinatra_social_web_application.markdown

 Those big tangles were combed but there are also lots of minor problems as you all face when you program.

-I think all we need to do is give it some times and do some research, they will become fixable.
+I think all we need to do is give it some times and do some researchs, they will become fixable.

 If you are interested in how my first web application works, feel free to clone my github repository at: https://github.com/nhinhdao/sinatra-messages-transfer-project